akashbahai/rna_benchmarking/README.md

 # Systematic benchmarking of deep-learning methods for tertiary RNA structure prediction
 This repository contains the data for the manuscript "Systematic benchmarking of deep-learning methods for tertiary RNA structure prediction".
+The files for the three datasets are in the respective directories, and the ```MSA``` directory contains the alignment files for different tools which were used to calculate the N_{eff} using HMMalign.